How to Protect Crops from Wild Animals Without Harm

 Top 5 Strategies to Protect Crops from Wild Animals

-1. Building Physical Barriers
+1. Use Physical Barriers and Fencing

 One of the simplest and most effective ways to prevent wild animals from entering crop fields is by erecting physical barriers.
 Fencing Options include: